-5.9.2.45.10.2.4 Calculation of Achieved Provision of TOR1
+5.10.2.4 Calculation of Achieved Provision of TOR1

-The Achieved TOR1 will be calculated for each Sample Point during the TOR1

-Period as the Providing Unit-MW Output minus the Providing Unit Pre-Event
+The Achieved TOR1 will be calculated for each Sample Point during the TOR1 Period as the Providing Unit Output minus the Providing Unit Pre-Event Output.
+Then the Average Achieved TOR1 is calculated as the average of these Achieved TOR1 values.

-Output.

-If the Achieved TOR1 is less than the Expected TOR1, at a sample point, a deficit of TOR1 is recorded.
-TOR1 deficits averaged over the TOR1 Period produce the "Average TOR1 Deficit".

-5.9.2.55.10.2.5 Calculation of Performance Incident Scaling Factor (Q1) for Provision of TOR1

-For each Frequency Event, where the following holds true;

-- a) the Expected TOR1 Response minus the greater of 10% of the Expected TOR1 response or 1 MW is greater than or equal to 0 MW; and - b) The Expected TOR1 Response is greater than 0 MW;
+5.10.2.5 Calculation of Performance Incident Scaling Factor (Q_i) for Provision of TOR1 i) If the Average TOR1 Requirement minus the Average Achieved TOR1 is less than or equal to 40.5 MW and Average Achieved TOR1 divided by the Average TOR1 Requirement is greater than or equal to 0.5, Then ii) Otherwise;

-For each Performance Incident, where the Expected TOR1 Response is greater than or equal to 1 MW Then the Performance Incident Scaling Factor ('Q_i)' is then calculated as follows;
+For each Performance Incident, where the Average TOR1 Requirement is greater than or equal to 40.5 MW Then the Performance Incident Scaling Factor (Q_i) is calculated as follows;